visiondevcamptokyo/devcamp/docs/create-session.md

 - Select the sessions listed under **Latest Sessions** to ensure that the session for which you are the administrator has been correctly created.
 ![create-a-session](/create-a-session2.png)

-## Admin Capabilities

-As a session administrator, you can:

-- Manage participants.
-- Edit or update session details.
-- Generate invitation links for your session.

 ## 📢 Support

 If you have any questions, please feel free to contact us.